 - Must be graded.
 Pass/fail, audit, or satisfactory/unsatisfactory grades cannot be used on a degree schedule, except for research credits.

 - Must have a grade of “B” or better.
-This requirement can be adjusted at the discretion of a student's graduate program to allow for use of “BC/C” grades in up to six (6) credits.
+This requirement can be adjusted at the discretion of a student's graduate program to allow for use of BC, C, or SCV grades in up to six (6) credits.
+At the discretion of the graduate program, an additional three (3) credits of SCV may be allowed to count toward degree requirements.

 Students must also maintain good standing to continue pursuing their degree.